xcart/xc5-manual/en/product_classes_and_attributes/product_variants.md

     ![]({{site.baseurl}}/attachments/7504786/8719368.png?effects=drop-shadow)

 7. Choose how you want to create variants: manually or automatially.
 For manual setup of product variants, click **Add variants manually**.
-To let X-Cart generate product variants for you automatically, click <u>Create all possible variants (N)</u> (The number in brackets shows the number of product variants that X-Cart will create).
+To let X-Cart generate product variants for you automatically, click Create all possible variants (N) (The number in brackets shows the number of product variants that X-Cart will create).
     We recommend using the manual method if you need to create just a couple of variants.
 If you need to create a larger number of variants, it will be easier to use the automated generation method; in this case, your X-Cart store will create all possible combinations of the product options, and you will need to disable any combinations that you do not stock.
 8. If you have chosen to let X-Cart to generate variants for you, the next page will look similar to the following:
     ![]({{site.baseurl}}/attachments/7504786/8719369.png?effects=drop-shadow)